Toxic Co-Parenting Quotes That Reveal Hidden Child Trauma

 The following are some quotes to point out how emotionally draining toxic co-parenting can be:

-• It is not them or us but us fighting them.
+• It is not them or us, but us fighting them.

 In this quotation, one can understand that parents tend to center on their problems rather than concentrate on the needs of children.

-“The worst thing that we should ever do to our children is to engage them in our differences”
+“The worst thing that we should ever do to our children is to engage them in our differences.”

 • Kids are not to be in the middle of conflicts between adults.

-The fight with me is not yours, it is yours with yourself, and our baby is paying the price.
+The fight with me is not yours; it is yours with yourself, and our baby is paying the price.

 • This indicates the adverse effect of unsolved parental problems on the children.

-Why Do Parents Engage in Toxic Co-Parenting?
+Why Do Parents Engage in Toxic Co-Parenting Quotes?

 • Unsettled pasts: Anger or bitterness of the relationship usually breeds into the parenting relationship.